cabinetofcuriosity/homebase/list-of-databases.md

 ## Neotoma

 - Link: [Neotoma](https://www.neotomadb.org/)
-- About:
+- About: Neotoma Paleoecology Database and Community is an online hub for data, research, education, and discussion about paleoenvironments.
 - Type of data offered:
-- How to access data:
+- How to access data: 1 Download a complete database snapshot in Microsoft Access or SQL Server format.
+2 Click Explore Database to learn more about searching, exploring, and downloading Neotoma holdings via an in interactive web application.
+3 Click Get Pending Data to find data that have been sent to Neotoma but not incorporated yet into its relational database.
+Files here include new author submissions not yet processed by Neotoma data stewards as well as miscellaneous datasets that don’t yet fit into the Neotoma database structure

 ## Barcode of Life